 Market Manipulation Schemes and CFTC/SEC Enforcement Actions

 There are many market manipulation schemes that may qualify for an award under the CFTC and SEC Whistleblower Program.
-Recent enforcement actions suggest the agencies may focus on three types market manipulation:
+Recent enforcement actions suggest the agencies may focus on three types of market manipulation:

 - Benchmark Rates Manipulation;